Varaha Lakshmi Narasimha temple, Simhachalam: Ramanuja's visit

-In the 11th century AD, after winning a debate at the Puri Jagannath temple, Vaishnavite saint and philosopher Ramanuja visited Srikurmam and Simhachalam temples.
+In the 11th century CE, after winning a debate at the Puri Jagannath temple, Vaishnavite saint and philosopher Ramanuja visited Srikurmam and Simhachalam temples.
 Simhachalam's deity was believed to be Shiva due to some reasons.
 The notable ones were the unusual position of the deity's idol, the gate at the lower terrain named Bhairava Dwaram, and the second temple tank being referred to with the name Gangadhara.
 The annual celebration of Kamadahana, a tradition usually observed in Shiva's temples, was practiced here which added strength to the beliefs.

 Ramanuja argued that the idol of Varaha Narasimha is in a posture in accordance with the Pancharatra Agama rules.
 He added that Kamadahana is celebrated here for the temple's purification as per the Sishtachara traditions.
 Ramanuja pointed out that Shiva's manifestation Bhairava is neither the guardian of the Bhairava Dwaram nor worshipped as one.
 Ramanuja was able to defeat the scholars at Simhachalam and converted it into a Vaishnavite temple.

 Varaha Narasimha's idol, when covered with sandalwood paste, resembles a Shiva Lingam.
 Ramanuja took personal possession of the temple and ordered the priests to remove the paste.
 The conversion work began and before completion, the idol started bleeding.
 Feeling the deity's anger for violating the rule, sandalwood paste was applied again which stopped the blood stream.
 They presumed that the deity wished to look like a Lingam and continued the tradition except for one day.
 Few Vaishnavites oppose this legend, calling it a deliberate attempt to "debase the prestige of Vaishnava shrines in general" and of Ramanuja in particular.